 Ecol Appl, 28: 1232-1244.
 DOI:10.1002/eap.1723

-Factors Influencing Neonicotinoid Insecticide Concentrations in Floodplain Wetland Sedimensts Across Missouri
+Factors Influencing Neonicotinoid Insecticide Concentrations in Floodplain Wetland Sediments Across Missouri

 Widespread use of neonicotinoid insecticides in North America has led to frequent detection of neonicotinoids in surface waters.
 Despite frequent surface water detection, few studies have evaluated underlying sediments for the presence of neonicotinoids.
 Thus, we sampled water and sediments for neonicotinoids during a one-year period at 40 floodplain wetlands throughout Missouri.
 Results of this study can be useful in determining potential routes and levels of neonicotinoid exposure experienced by nontarget benthic aquatic invertebrates as well as potential means to mitigate neonicotinoid concentrations in floodplain wetlands.